Grenfell, New South Wales: History

 In 1866, shepherd Cornelius O’Brien discovered a gold bearing quartz outcrop.
 Within some weeks, large parties of miners from the Lambing Flats and Forbes diggings arrived.
 Tents, bark huts and a business centre grew along the banks of Emu Creek.
-A few months later, Grenfell was proclaimed on January 1, 1867 after Gold Commissioner, John Granville Grenfell, who was wounded by bushrangers near Narromine on 7 December 1866.
+A few months later, Grenfell was proclaimed on January 1, 1867, after Gold Commissioner, John Granville Grenfell, who was wounded by bushrangers near Narromine on 7 December 1866.
 John Granville Grenfell was driving a coach at the time and refused to stop when bushrangers called him to.
 He was shot twice in the groin and died 24 hours later.
 Between 1867 and 1869 over 40000 oz of gold were produced each year on the Grenfell goldfields and were the richest gold fields in NSW during this time.

 Grenfell was a goldmining town first known as Emu Creek and renamed in honour of John Grenfell, Gold Commissioner at Forbes, who had been killed in 1866 when bushrangers attacked a stagecoach on which he was travelling.
 "Weddin" Post Office opened on 3 December 1866 and was renamed "Grenfell" on 24 December the same year.
 By 1870-71 it was producing more gold than any other town in NSW.
 However, by the mid-1870s gold was in decline.
 During the First World War, manganese ore was mined near Grenfell for the production of ferromanganese.

 Wheat was first grown in the district in 1871.
 In late October 1901, the railway from Koorawatha to Grenfell was officially opened.
 Unlike most Australian country towns Grenfell has a main street which bends.

 The town's rugby league team competed for the Maher Cup.

 In June 2007, the Spirit of the Bush Concert was held on the sporting fields.
 Acts included the organiser and Australian of the Year Lee Kernaghan, local and international star Steve Forde & the Flange, Adam Brand, Leo Sayer, Diesel, and The McClymonts.

+In 2019, a mural was completed by Heesco Khosnaran upon the 1926 Grain Silos, owned by Grenfell Commodities, at request of founder Peter Mawhinney, requiring 180 litres of paint and 800 spray cans over a duration of five weeks.